batt842/batt842.github.io/_posts/2019-10-03-Simple HTTP API server with Jersey (+ Jetty).markdown

 ---
 layout: post
-title: "Simple HTTP API server with Jersey (+ Jetty)"
+title: "Simple RESTful API server with Jersey"
 date: 2018-10-03 22:37:00 +0900
 categories: sw
 description: rest, server, jersey, jetty
 #comments: false
+permalink: /sw/1/Jersey
 ---

-Early in this year, I was working on developing a distributed system. (many things happened...)
+Early in this year, I was working on developing a distributed system.
 Apparently, the need for small service components which provide HTTP API endpoints arose.
-The most crucial part was choosing a lightweight and simple Web Services framework.
+The most crucial part was to choose a lightweight and simple Web Services framework.
 At that time, I was sick of **Spring** and one of my co-workers was trying **Spring Boot**.
 Then, while browsing other solutions, I bumped into **[Jersey Web Services framework][Jersey Main]** which provided handy RESTful features.

 Okay, the forehead was quite verbose. **[Jersey][Jersey Main]** is the main topic for this article and I'm going to share code snippets about it.

 The most fascinating part for me is that it follows the **[JAX-RS][JAX-RS]** specification.
 If you has an experience in **Spring**, you may already know how convenient Annotation-based coding is to write APIs and business logics.

 There are multiple available choices for a web container because **[Jersey][Jersey Main]** is the implementation of the official standard(!).
 My choice was **[Jetty][Jetty main]** which is well-known and lightweight.
 (Sometimes, several libraries in a single build have dependencies with the same artifact name but different versions.
-It also happened to me.
+It always happened to me.
 I just carried on even though it would be perfectly okay to use another web container.)

-*The [full requirement of RESTful][REST Architectural Constraints] is quite strict and, apparently, sometimes overkill.
-This is the reason I titled this post not 'RESTful API' but 'HTTP API'.*
+*The [full requirement of RESTful][REST Architectural Constraints] is quite strict.
+But, following samples hardly comply with those contraints to emphasize what we can simply do with Jersey.
+So, please notice.
+Even though Jersey provides powerful features, designing proper RESTful APIs is what developers or architectures should be in charge of.*

 *This article is based on Jersey 2.25.1 and Jetty 9.2.22.*